fy-meng/cs184-p4-clothsim/docs/index.md

 masses and springs that connect them.
 We categorize the springs as structural, shearing or bending by connect to different point masses.

+We achieve this by splitting the plane of the cloth evenly into `num_width_points * num_height_points` point masses and store them into the array, and then try adding three types of springs accordingly if both points are valid coordinates.

 <div align="middle">
     <table width="100%" align="middle">
         <tr>